scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

-Actively monitoring the workload also enables us to identify suboptimal or potentially problematic user practices and address them through direct intervention, improving documentation, or simply making it easier for users to use software better.
+Actively monitoring the workload also enables us to identify suboptimal or potentially problematic user practices and address them through direct intervention, improving documentation, or simply making it easier for users to use the software better.
-Measuring the relative frequency of use of different software components can help us streamline delivery, retiring less-utilized packages and promoting timely migration to newer versions.
+Measuring the relative frequency of use of different software components can help us streamline delivery, retiring less-utilized packages, and promoting timely migration to newer versions.
 Detecting and analyzing trends in user behavior with software over time also helps us anticipate user needs and prepare accordingly.